-What Can I Expect From a General Checkup?
+What Can I Expect From a Dental Checkup?

 When you visit your dentist and dental hygienist for a regular checkup and hygiene visit, most of the time a complete examination of your dental health will be performed.